Samdan9/NostalgiaCrafted/README.md

 This is mainly good news because there is a way to WGET files from the archive.org server! and you are probably saying
-WELL SAM...
+WELL MCD...
 HOW IN THE HECKZIES WILL I EVER WGET ON A WEB BROWSER introducing drumroll please...

 # The Power of the Internet!! *Gitpod*